richmahn/en_tn/jhn/05/intro.md

 ##### Son, Son of God #####

-Jesus refers to himself as "the Son," the "Son of Man" and the "Son of God."
-Some languages may struggle having a person refer to himself in the third person.
+Jesus refers to himself as "the Son," the "Son of Man" and the "Son of God."Some languages may not allow a person to refer to himself in the third person.
 (See: [[rc://en/tw/dict/bible/kt/sonofman]] and [[rc://en/tw/dict/bible/kt/sonofgod]])

 ##### "He has testified concerning me" #####
 Jesus speaks about the Old Testament testifying concerning himself.
 The Old Testament gives many prophecies concerning the Messiah which described Jesus before he came to earth.
 (See: [[rc://en/tw/dict/bible/kt/prophet]] and [[rc://en/tw/dict/bible/kt/christ]])